-A sister is a little bit of childhood that can never be lost, but in August 2013, my older sister Renee lost her battle with breast cancer.
+A sister is a little bit of childhood that can never be lost, but in August 2013, my older sister Renee passed away from metastatic (Stage IV) breast cancer that had spread to her bones.
 She was forty years old, and only diagnosed a short four months earlier.
 My sister and I were very different from each other but we shared a special bond.
 She always wanted to be a lawyer growing up, while I always wanted to be a photographer.
 Before she had her daughter, I remember she always had 'squared off' nails with french manicures while my nails are usually bare, and I always request 'round' when I actually get a manicure.
 We both laughed hysterically watching Emmet Otter's Jug Band Christmas every year.

 It’s my regret that I didn’t spend more time with her both before and after she was diagnosed.
 Especially as a documentary photographer, I’ve found myself wishing I had at least one portrait of just the two of us together as adults that succeeded in capturing our different personalities, and the special connection that we shared.

-I began photographing sisters regardless of their association with breast cancer to explore the nature of that relationship through the eyes of others.
+I first began photographing sisters regardless of their association with breast cancer to explore the nature of that relationship after my sister passed away.
 During the process of making the following images, I saw the opportunity to reflect on a more personal approach, and narrow the subjects down to sisters who are currently undergoing treatment for breast cancer, or who are breast cancer survivors.

 The following images are portraits I did of sisters who do not have an association with breast cancer.